Le Mans: Transportation

 The Gare du Mans is the main railway station of Le Mans.
 It takes 1 hour to reach Paris from Le Mans by TGV high speed train.
 There are also TGV connections to Lille, Marseille, Nantes, Rennes and Brest.
 Gare du Mans is also a hub for regional trains.
-Le Mans inaugurated a new light rail system on 17 November 2007.
+Le Mans inaugurated a light rail system, Le Mans tramway (French: Tramway du Mans), on 17 November 2007.